davidkartchner/PPRcorpus/codes/README.md

 ## License
+These codes are modified by Google_BERT codes.
 Please see LICENSE file for details.
-Downloading data indicates your acceptance of our disclaimer.